sdr-enthusiasts/docker-dump978/README.md

 UAT is currently only used in the USA, so don't bother with this if you're not located in the USA.

+NOTE: As of November 2, 2023, Telegraf support is only available in the container labeled `ghcr.io/sdr-enthusiasts/docker-dump978:telegraf`.
+It is no longer available in `ghcr.io/sdr-enthusiasts/docker-dump978:latest`.
+If you want to use Telegraf to send data to InfluxDB or Prometheus, please switch to the `:telegraf` label.

 ## Ports

 The container listens on the following TCP ports: